 Digital humanities (dh) uses digital tools to conduct humanities research.
 My work in this emergent field involves the use of sound as an experiential way to think through an archive.
 In late 2016, I founded a consortium of freely-available projects called Sounding Victorian which explore aesthetic sound (literature, music) in nineteenth-century Britain.
-Its member projects include Sounding the Salon, which Sophie Fuller and I co-lead, and Sounding Tennyson, which is under my directorship.
+Its member projects include Sounding the Salon, which Sophie Fuller and I co-lead, Sounding Childhood (PI, Alisa Clapp-Itnyre), Sounding Swinburne (PI, Michael Craske), and Sounding Tennyson, which is under my directorship.
 We are building these projects in collaboration with the Walter J. Ong, S.J., Center for Digital Humanities at Saint Louis University.
-Sounding Tennyson is also the inaugural project in The Tennysons Archive, the first digital grouping of Tennyson items.
+Sounding Tennyson is also the inaugural project in Tennysons Archive: Digitising the Work of the Tennysons, Plural, the first digital grouping of Tennyson items.
 My engagement with the latter includes working with Ewan Jones on the Tennyson collection hosted by the Cambridge Digital Library.

 Along with Katharine Ellis, I edited an essay collection, Words and Notes in the Long Nineteenth Century (Boydell & Brewer, 2013), which draws together word-music scholarship by musicologists and literary scholars who work on nineteenth-century Britain, France and Germany.
 The collection was nominated for the Ruth A. Solie Award for outstanding collection of essays, American Musicological Society.